mongodb/specifications/source/auth/auth.rst

 Drivers MUST enable caching when callback(s) are provided to the mongo client.
-When an authorization request is made and there is a valid cached response, the driver MUST use the cached response if it has not expired.
+When an authorization request is made and there is a valid cached response, the driver MUST use the cached authorization token if it has not expired.

+A cache value is considered valid if it has been created in the past 5 hours.
+The cache is kept alive to preserve the serverStep1 response, as well as account for refresh tokens, which typically have an (unknown) lifetime that is longer than the access token lifetime.
+The refresh token may either be stored by the user application, or as part of the request/refresh token response in the driver cache.
+To prevent a memory leak, the driver MUST clear invalid cache values at a regular interval, or during every authentication attempt.

 The cache keys MUST include the principal name (or empty string) and the resolved host name for the current server.
 Using the resolved host name